 At least 12 credits of graduate course work must be taken within the Department.
 Up to 6 credits may be taken in another department or at the senior undergraduate level.
 However, students must get specific, prior approval from both the Director of the Graduate Program and their supervisor (or initial academic contact) for any course taken outside the Department or at the senior undergraduate level.
-Note also that approval will be granted only for courses that are taught to a broadly similar academic standard to courses in our own graduate program.
-Senior undergraduate courses and courses in professional Master’s programs may not be taught to the same academic standard as courses in academic graduate programs, and so may not be approved for credit.
+Approval will be granted only for courses that are taught to a broadly similar academic standard to courses in our own graduate program.
+To receive approval, outside courses need not involve the same forms of work or assessment as Political Science graduate courses; however, they must be broadly similar in overall workload and in the degree to which the assessed components of the course challenge students to demonstrate analytical and communication and mastery of the subject matter.
+Note that senior undergraduate courses and courses in professional Master’s programs (e.g., Public Policy, Education, Social Work, etc.) may not have reading or assessed-work requirements comparable to those of courses in academic graduate programs, and so may not be approved for credit.
 Students wishing to take a course outside the department should consult with the Graduate Director first in order to identify any difficulties that might arise.
 Where the outside course is not comparable in rigour to a Political Science graduate course, the student may need to ask the course instructor to make adjustments to course readings and assignments in order to bring the requirements up to a comparable standard to an academic graduate course.

 Thesis (12 credits):

 Students are generally expected to complete the requirements for the M.A. in one calendar year.
 The 18 credits of course work will be taken during the winter session from September to April and the thesis written in the succeeding spring and summer.
 Students with deficiencies may continue their course work in the subsequent year.
 Please see here for more details.